-\Read your Letter of Intent and Proposal and approve your project. \Fill out timelines and keep you on track of your paper work.
-If you are missing an element, or have not met with your advisor before/during the appointed time they will report you to the administration, which will then send you an invitation to Senior Seminar (2)
+Read your Proposal and approve your project.

+Fill out Semester 1 Timeline and Advisor Check-In and keep you on track of your paper work.
+If you are missing an element, or have not met with your advisor before/during the appointed time they will report you to the administration, which will then send you an invitation to Senior Seminar ©